Science Spoofs, Physics Pranks and Astronomical Antics: Ephemera

 \section{Ephemera}

+When print media was the norm, comic items related to science would appear in ``grey material'' venues like newsletters, which may not have been well archived.
+An example is ``Physikalisches Lied'' by Molly Kule, consisting of what looks like a piece of music, but is crammed with physics-based visual jokes and puns.
+This seems to have come from Princeton in about 1942, and was preserved in ``More Random Walks in Science'' \cite{random2}.

 Before there were ``e-prints'' there were ``pre-prints'' \cite{preprints}.
 The eprint archive started in the early 1990s in various sub-fields of physics.
 Before that time it was common practice for people to prepare preprints that were circulated to major institutions around the world, so that the results could be disseminated during the delay before journal publication.
 Joke papers would occasionally be added to the bundle of such preprints being mailed out.
 Unfortunately such contributions are therefore impermanent, and may only exist in filing cabinets.
-There are probably quite a few spoof preprints out there yet to be unearthed.
+Several examples have already been mentioned above, but there are probably quite a few spoof preprints out there yet to be unearthed.

-Another example of a set of ephemera is the sorts of joke emails that were used to exchange informal information before the rise of the internet.
-I can remember one in the form of a ``chain email'', encouraging the reader to cite specific papers, add a paper of their own to the list, and send the same email to six colleagues -- or else bad things would happen.
-Other examples included spoof versions of referee reports and how to deal with them.
-One wonders whether anyone has a useful repository of these emails from the 1970s and 1980s.
-Going back earlier there will be similar content in actual letters on piece of paper!
+Another example of a set of ephemera are the joke emails that were used to exchange casual information before the rise of the internet.
+I can remember one in the form of a ``chain email'', encouraging the reader to cite specific papers, add a paper of their own to the list, and send the same email to ten colleagues -- or else bad things would happen.
+There was also the ``cartoon laws of physics'', which came with several amendments \cite{cartoon}.
+Other examples included spoof versions of referee reports and how to deal with them, proofs of the impossibility of Santa, and where to order items like spherical cows, frictionless planes and massless springs.
+Some items are collected in repositories from usenet newsgroups \cite{Verhagen}, but one wonders whether anyone has a full collection of these emails from the 1970s and 1980s.
+Going back even earlier, there will be similar content in actual letters on pieces of paper!

+One story, repeated in many forms, is based on ways of using a barometer to measure the height of a building.
+This originated in about 1960, written by physicist and educator Alexander Calandra \cite{Calandra}.
+It has been reprinted and embellished many times, to the extent that it became an urban legend.